bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 notion somewhat and define what it means for a term to appear in the left-hand (pattern) or right-hand (expression) side of a rule.

-More precisely, a term, like `A`, can have three kinds of behavior associated with it: it can be an enum type variant, it can be a constructor, or it can be an *extractor*, which we will define in a moment.
+More precisely, a term like `A` can have three kinds of behavior associated with it: it can be an enum type variant, it can be a constructor, or it can be an *extractor*, which we will define in a moment.
 A term can be both an extractor and constructor